 S – We report to a distance learning teacher and send samples and photos of our work.

 B – We have a supervising teacher who meets with us twice a year to review my daughter’s work and ensure that we are keeping up with the BC outcomes.
-She also send us the list of learning outcomes for Grade 1, so I can review those and make sure that we’re doing something to meet each one.
+She also sends us the list of learning outcomes for Grade 1, so I can review those and make sure that we’re doing something to meet each one.

 T – I don’t.
 I’m a registered homeschooler.